ii with white circle logo for Inner Insight Counseling

-EMDR Therapy
+EMDR Therapy in Beaverton, Oregon

-EMDR Therapy in Beaverton, Oregon & Online in Oregon and Washington
+Online in Oregon and Washington

-I’m Ruth Hescock, LPC, a Licensed Professional Counselor trained in EMDR therapy, providing trauma-informed care for adults experiencing anxiety, trauma, chronic stress, and long-standing emotional patterns.
-I offer in-person EMDR therapy in Beaverton, Oregon, and online EMDR therapy for adults in Oregon and Washington.
-EMDR is an evidence-based therapy that helps your brain process unresolved experiences so they no longer trigger overwhelming emotions, negative beliefs, or nervous-system distress.
-Many clients find EMDR effective when talk therapy alone hasn’t led to lasting change.
+I offer in-person EMDR therapy in Beaverton, Oregon, as well as online EMDR therapy for adults throughout Oregon and Washington.
+EMDR is an evidence-based approach that helps the brain process unresolved experiences so they no longer trigger overwhelming emotions, negative beliefs, or nervous-system distress.
+Many clients seek EMDR when talk therapy alone hasn’t led to lasting change.

 Sunlight streaming through tall trees in a forest, casting long shadows on the ground.